Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations: Estimation

 The objective function in \eqref{eq:cov-estimate} involves only intrinsic concepts and thus is fundamentally different from the objective function in (5) of \cite{Dai2019} in which the raw observations $\hat\covarop_{i,jk}$ are computed in an ambient space.
 In addition, the quantities $\hat\covarop_{i,jk}$ in \eqref{eq:cov-estimate} are frame-independent and thus the resulting estimator is invariant to the frame\footnote{For the computational purpose, a frame might be adopted, but the resulting estimator is independent of the choice of the frame, since the objective function in \eqref{eq:cov-estimate} does not depend on any frame.}.
-This frame-independent feature makes our estimator distinct from the hypothetical estimator discussed in the following Remark \ref{rem:attempt:2} in which a frame is essential and the produced estimator is not invariant to the frame.
+This frame-independent feature makes our estimator distinct from the non-invariant estimators discussed Section~\ref{sec:invariance} of the supplement.